utdal/Interactome-Analysis/README.md

 # Interactome Analysis with Ligand and Receptor Data

-This repository provides the necessary files and instructions to perform interactome analysis using R code and a Shiny application.
+This repository provides the necessary files and instructions to perform interactome analysis using **R code** and a **Shiny application**.

 ### Running the R Code